-Normal secondary growth in Dicotyledon root and stem - introduction and need; structure and function of periderm (bark and lenticels)
+Normal secondary growth in Dicotyledon root and stem,

-Anomalous secondary growth; definition and causes; Anomalous secondary growth in Bignonia (Dicot.) and Dracaena (Monocot.) stem.
+Anomalous secondary growth; definition and causes; Anomalous secondary growth in Bignonia (Dicot.) and Dracaena (Monocot.) stem. structure and function of periderm (lenticel)

 Learning outcomes

 - 1. The students learn to explain morphological and anatomical features of angiosperm. - 2.
 The students will be able to describe the different anatomical features of plants. - 3.
 The students will be able to identify the different types of tissue systems in plants. - 4.
 The students will be able to identify the different stages of growth in plants.